The Market from the City walls

 This 1914 image shows the horses at York Cattle Market ready to go to the front in the first world war.
 The volume of animals highlights the importance of such centralised markets.
 The rail sheds(?) in the background show how important it was for the transport of such large numbers of livestock.
 As Steve Masterman highlighted in his interview with York Greenways.
 (290_12_121_692)

 For scale, the York Cattle Market can be seen here on the lantern slide ‘York from 1750ft’ dating from the early 20th century (certainly after 1912 as Piccadilly can be seen).
-The York Cattle Market can be seen in the bottom left.
+The York Cattle Market can be seen in the bottom right corner.
 The prison walls can be seen in the top-right quarter. (y_11274)

 The cattle market was held here outside Walmgate bar from 1827 to 1970, the market was served by 17 nearby public houses. (y55_11019)